 The advancement in big data technologies is unprecedented.
 One of the primary reasons is the widespread acceptance of using data science to solve business problems.
-Thanks to the advancement in computer hardware and ubiquitous use of the internet, there is a splurge in the data generated every day.
-As a result, big data and data science are gaining momentum as a means to dig into this huge data chunk and find out business-driven insights.
+Thanks to the advancement in computer hardware and the ubiquitous use of the internet, there is a splurge in the data generated every day.
+As a result, big data and data science are gaining momentum as a means to dig into this huge data chunk and find business-driven insights.
 There are so many data technologies in play today.
-Some you may know, some you don’t.
+Some you may know, some of you don’t know “what is big data technology?”.
 That is why this article will guide you through the different types of data technologies and feature a handful of examples to make a stance.

 The term “big data” refers to a collection of extensive, complicated data collections and volumes that include enormous quantities of data, data management capabilities, social media analytics, and real-time data.